How Stress Can Lower Your Immune SystemJan 21, 2021

 The meta-analysis also revealed that people who are older or already sick are more prone to stress-related immune changes.
 They also showed that mild depression may suppress an older person's immune system.
 Those with chronic mild depression had weaker lymphocyte-T cell responses which are imperative in our immune system's ability to fight viruses and bacteria.

-And, as we all know, loneliness can absolutely cause depression, which causes that weakened immune system.
-And, during a pandemic on lock down, not being able to see or hug the people you love, the people that make you laugh, that is hard!
+And, as we all know, loneliness can absolutely cause depression, which causes a weakened immune system.
+And, during a pandemic on lockdown, not being able to see or hug the people you love, the people that make you laugh, is hard!
 That is really really hard!

 For me, my number one stress killer is a simple walk in nature.
 And, while yes, I’m fortunate to live on a beautiful river in the foothills of Mount Hood, you can get out into nature even if you’re in a tiny apartment in the middle of a city.

 I’ve also really been enjoying the benefits of meditation.
 Whether you can squeeze in 5 minutes, or 30 minutes a day.
 I’ve noticed a dramatic increase in my overall well-being just from creating this simple practice of meditation.

 Breathing.
 Take the time to take a few deep breaths throughout your day.
 I know it sounds so stinking easy, but it’s also so stinking impactful.